Articles & Videos

 Let’s dig a little deeper into the latest reading resources that the program includes.
 Due to the symbiotic relationship between reading and spelling, the Sound Waves Decodable Readers were crafted to follow the Sound Waves Scope and Sequence.
 After explicit instruction on phoneme–grapheme relationships, students use the Decodable Readers to practise reading and enhance their word recognition skills, expression, fluency and motivation.
 All these elements are fundamental to successful reading.

 While the Reading Commitment focuses on starting strong in the early years, it identifies that schools should build on these strong foundations throughout primary school years.
 With this in mind, a notable feature of Sound Waves Literacy is its whole-school approach, structured around the ‘I do, we do, you do’ method.
-The Foundation program has two phases to suit the specialised instruction required in the first year of school.
-In Years 1–6, the same sequence of phonemes is taught across all year levels.
-As the years progress, the focus shifts to cover more complex phoneme–grapheme relationships, while also building students’ morphological awareness and etymological knowledge.
+Foundation is different to the other year levels and teaches phoneme–grapheme relationships in a carefully controlled sequence to reflect the specialised instruction required in the first year of school.
+In Years 1–6, the same sequence of phonemes is taught across all year levels, however as the years progress the focus shifts to cover more complex phoneme–grapheme relationships, while also building students’ morphological awareness and etymological knowledge.

 Want to know more?